W4118/W4118.github.io/workflow.md

 ## Fin

 And that completes this developer workflow guide.
 Congrats if you've made it this far; hopefully the time spent reading this will be vastly outweighed by time you'll have saved in this class and beyond.

+You can also take a look at Howon's example [vimrc](https://github.com/Howon/Config/blob/master/vimrc) here.

 Please send any suggestions/errata to w4118@lists.cs.columbia.edu